kennovation1/reanimate/README.md

 - [ ] Create a sane directory structure and file naming
 - [ ] Create proper packages that are separated from application code
 - [ ] Add EXPECTED_BOARDS in addition to MAX_BOARDS?
-- [ ] Put mapping into a json file

 ### RPi setup
 * Installed NOOBS to 16 GB microSD card